-How to Wean a Baby and Introduction to Solid Foods
+How to Wean a Baby and Start Solid Foods

 Weaning is the gradual process of introducing semi-solid food while continuing with breast milk or infant formula milk.